Patterns

 This use of SETBGPATTERN

 is a bit trickier.
-However, you can follow this example to see how to create a background pattern using a turtle shape.
+However, you can follow this example to see how to create a background pattern using a robot shape.

-- Set a number of turtles that is greater than 11 (the highest pattern number).
+- Set a number of turtles that is greater than 11 (the highest standard pattern number).

 SETTURTLES 15